-This document will give you the information you need to vote on the matters listed on the accompanying Notice of Annual Meeting of Stockholders ("Notice of Annual Meeting").
+This document will give you the information you need to vote on the matters listed on the accompanying Notice of Virtual Annual Meeting of Stockholders ("Notice of Annual Meeting").
 Much of the information in this Proxy Statement is required under the rules and regulations of the Securities and Exchange Commission (the "SEC"), and some of it is technical in nature.
-If there is anything you do not understand, please contact us at 212-905-1000.
+If there is anything you do not understand, please contact us at 786-297-9500.

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of PennantPark Investment Corporation ("PNNT," the "Company," "we," "us" or "our") for use at the Company's 2020 Annual Meeting of Stockholders (the "Meeting") to be held on Tuesday February 4, 2020, at 9:30 a.m., Eastern Time, at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York, and at any postponements or adjournments thereof.
-This Proxy Statement, the accompanying proxy card, Notice of Annual Meeting and the Company's Annual Report for the fiscal year ended September 30, 2019 are being provided to the stockholders thereof (the "Stockholders") of record as of November 20, 2019 (the "Record Date") via mail and the Internet on or about December 21, 2019.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of PennantPark Investment Corporation, a Maryland corporation ("PNNT," the "Company," "we," "us" or "our"), for use at the Company's 2023 Virtual Annual Meeting of Stockholders (the "Annual Meeting") to be held on Tuesday February 7, 2023, at 9:30 a.m., Eastern Time, at www.virtualshareholdermeeting.com/PNNT2023 and at any postponements or adjournments thereof.
+To participate in the Annual Meeting virtually, you will need the Control Number provided with the Notice of Internet Availability of Proxy Materials.
+Please note that those using the dial-in number for the listen-only conference call will not be able to vote or submit questions.
+This Proxy Statement and the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2022 (the "Annual Report") are being provided to the stockholders thereof (the "Stockholders") via the Internet on or about December 21, 2022.
+In addition, a Notice of Annual Meeting and a Notice of Internet Availability of Proxy Materials are being sent to Stockholders of record of the Company as of the close of business on November 30, 2022 (the "Record Date").

-We encourage you to vote your shares, either by voting in person at the Meeting or by voting by proxy (i.e., authorizing someone to vote your shares).
+We encourage you to vote your shares, either by voting in person (virtually) at the Annual Meeting or by voting by proxy (i.e., authorizing someone to vote your shares).
 Shares represented by duly executed proxies will be voted in accordance with your instructions.
 If you execute a proxy without specifying your voting instructions, your shares will be voted in accordance with the recommendation of the Board.
-If any other business is brought before the Meeting, your shares will be voted at the proxy's discretion unless you specifically state otherwise on your proxy.
+If any other business is brought before the Annual Meeting, your shares will be voted at the proxyholder's discretion unless you specifically state otherwise on your proxy.

-You may revoke a proxy at any time before it is exercised by notifying the Company's Secretary in writing, by submitting a properly executed, later-dated proxy or by voting in person at the Meeting.
-Any Stockholder entitled to vote at the Meeting may attend the Meeting and vote in person, whether or not he or she has previously voted his or her shares via proxy or wishes to change a previous vote.
+You may revoke a proxy at any time before it is exercised by notifying the Company's Secretary in writing, by submitting a properly executed, later-dated proxy or by voting in person (virtually) at the virtual Annual Meeting and voting online.
+Participating in the virtual Annual Meeting does not revoke your proxy unless you also vote online at the Annual Meeting.
+Any Stockholder entitled to vote at the Annual Meeting may attend the Annual Meeting and vote in person (virtually), whether or not he or she has previously voted his or her shares via proxy or wishes to change a previous vote.

-You will be eligible to vote your shares electronically via the Internet, by telephone or by mail.
+You will be eligible to authorize your proxy electronically via the Internet, by telephone or by mail.